 Should a user fall victim to any public Wi-Fi attack, email filters with DMARC cybersecurity will protect the organization from data disclosure and breaches.
 An attacker can spoof email messages, but they will be dropped or quarantined at the recipient’s email server.
 By quarantining them, the administrator can review the content of a message and determine if it should be sent to the recipient’s inbox.
 Reviewing these messages lets the administrator know that the organization could be the target of a phishing attack.

-Using email cybersecurity, organizations can stop phishing and social engineering attacks that stem from public Wi-Fi.
+Using email cybersecurity solutions organizations can stop phishing and social engineering attacks that stem from public Wi-Fi.
 Although you can’t protect users from making mistakes on public Wi-Fi, you can stop attackers who using phishing after gaining access to data from MitM attacks.

-If you’d like to evaluate the benefits of WebTitan DNS filtering software in your own environment, contact us and ask for details of our free trial.
-Our team of experienced engineers will answer any questions you have about DNS Internet filtering software and guide you through the process of registering for your free trial.
+If you’d like to evaluate the benefits of WebTitan DNS filtering software in your own environment, Book a Free Demo.
+Our team of experienced engineers will answer any questions you have about DNS filtering software and guide you through the process of setting up a 14-day free trial.

 Once you're registered, we will walk you through the process of redirecting your DNS to receive our service.
 There are no credit cards required to trial WebTitan, no contracts to sign and no commitment from you to continue with our DNS filtering software once the trial period is over.
-Simply call us today, and you could be adding an extra level of security to your organization´s web browsing activity within minutes.
+Book WebTitan Demo Today.